Belo Beautiful Stories

 By Ysabel Vitangcol on January 27, 2021

 It’s 2021.
 Gone are the days of just using bath soap or laundry bars (remember that?!) on your face.
-Today, thanks to science, we’ve got a myriad of selections to choose from depending on our skin type, budget, and even skin problems.
-But if you’ve been curious about cleansing oil and micellar water, keep reading because we’ll pull back the curtain on these two types of skin cleansers—and which one is best for you.
+Today, thanks to science, we’ve got a myriad of selections to choose.
+These would depend on our skin type and even skin concerns.
+But if you’ve been curious about cleansing oil and micellar water, keep reading.
+We’ll pull back the curtain on these two types of skin cleansers—and which one is best for you!

 A Tale of Two Cleansers